Monmouth Beach Fire Company Images …

 First Monmouth Beach Firemen’s Fair ad, 1937.
 Prior to the first fair held in 1937, the fire company’s main fundraiser in the early years was an annual “Summer Dance” held from 1905 to 1936.
 Fred Cook was a longtime committee chairman.

-“Super Santa” — MB fireman Harold “Skeets” Peterson distributes gifts to kids on Christmas Day, 1950s.
-Harold had a remarkable record of public service — WW II US Navy vet, 4-term borough commissioner, fire company chief (1952), and successful businessman (seafood biz).
-He died in 2008 at age 92.
-He and his wife, Dorothy, raised six kids in town: Harold, Jr., Barbara, Nancy, Judy, Janet, and Marjorie.
+“Super Santa” — Harold “Skeets” Peterson distributes gifts to kids on Christmas Day, 1950s.
+Born in Monmouth Beach in August 1916, Harold had a remarkable record of public service — WW II US Navy vet, 4-term borough public works commissioner (1953-1977), fire company chief (1952) and 60-year member.
+He served with Mayor Sidney Johnson, when the town experienced wide population and construction growth.
+Successful at business too, he was partners (with Ed Koch, Ed Woolley, and Al Ferrugiaro) in the borough-based Peterson Wholesale Seafood Company for over 40 years.
+A resident of Navesink Drive, he and his wife, Dorothy, raised six kids in town: Harold, Jr., Barbara, Nancy, Judy, Janet, and Marjorie.
+Harold died in 2008.

 MB Fire Company Ladies Auxiliary 5th Anniversary: from left: Myrt Marsh, Anita Maney, Helen Marsh, Harriet Miller, Alice Johnson, Mary DeMarco and Val Dougherty, 1960.